When Is Inheritance Tax And When It Is Payable?

 Quite often, beneficiaries will see themselves as being liable to pay the Inheritance Tax on their loved one’s Estate, as the money is paid out of the Estate before they receive their Inheritance.
 However, Inheritance Tax is payable out of the Estate prior to distribution, so the beneficiaries are not paying it themselves.

 Normally, beneficiaries will not pay tax themselves on the things they have inherited.
-However, if you use the assets that you have inherited for specific things, such as renting out a property that you have inherited, you may be liable to pay tax on the income from this.
+However, if you use the assets that you have inherited for certain reasons, such as renting out a property that you have inherited, you may be liable to pay tax on the income from this.

 Our Probate Solicitors in Preston would also point out that if you are in receipt of certain benefits or financial assistance, you may no longer be entitled to receive these; you should notify the organisation in charge of your financial assistance to find out what you need to do.